Particle41/devops-challenge-senior/README.md

 ## Criteria

-Your task will be considered successful if a colleague is able to deploy your Terraform infrastructure to an AWS account.
+Your task will be considered successful if a colleague is able to deploy your infrastructure to an AWS account.

 Other criteria for evaluation will be: